SeijiIto/pdf.js/README.md

-# About this folk
+# About this fork
-This is a private folk modified of any downloaded PDF file that can be displayed on Android WebView.
+This is a private fork modified of any downloaded PDF file that can be displayed on Android WebView.
 I separately coded for Android with reference to [here](https://github.com/loosemoose/androidpdf).

 # PDF.js [![Build Status](https://github.com/mozilla/pdf.js/workflows/CI/badge.svg?branch=master)](https://github.com/mozilla/pdf.js/actions?query=workflow%3ACI+branch%3Amaster)